mamei16/LLM_Web_search/README.md

 Search_web: "(.*)"
 ```
 Where `Search_web` is the search command and everything between the subsequent quotation marks
 will be used as the search query.
-Note that every custom regular expression must use a
+Every custom regular expression must use a
 [capture group](https://www.regular-expressions.info/brackets.html) to extract the search
 query.
 I recommend https://www.debuggex.com/ to try out custom regular expressions.
 If a regex
 fulfills the requirement above, the search query should be matched by "Group 1" in Debuggex.